Kraftland/portable-arch/README.md

 SkipReview
 ```

-And add or uncomment Chroot
+**And add or uncomment Chroot**

+Warning!
+Please use chroot to build these packages.

 (Note that SkipReview skips the paru review functionality, if you wish to have that please comment it out.)